Sensorica/next-gen-nrp/documentation/use-cases/agro-biology.md

 ## Introduction

-The P2P Seed industry represents a practical application of the Holochain Network Resource Planning 2.0 (NRP2) system, combined with blockchain NFT technology.
+The P2P Seed industry represents a practical application of the Holochain Next-Gen Network Resource Planning (Next-Gen NRP) system, combined with blockchain NFT technology.
 This use case demonstrates how distributed systems can support and enhance traditional agricultural practices while promoting biodiversity and sustainable farming.
-The system leverages NRP2's decentralized contribution tracking and peer-to-peer data synchronization capabilities, combining traditional agricultural knowledge with modern distributed technologies to enable transparent value creation and distribution in the seed industry.
+The system leverages Next-Gen NRP's decentralized contribution tracking and peer-to-peer data synchronization capabilities, combining traditional agricultural knowledge with modern distributed technologies to enable transparent value creation and distribution in the seed industry.

 ## Observations